-- God must reveal Himself (revelation). - We must believe what He has revealed (faith). - We must spend time with the revealed One (relationship).
+- · Revelation: God must reveal Himself. - Faith: We must believe what He has revealed. - Relationship: We must spend time with the revealed One.

 Let's take a moment to define and discuss each part of getting to know God.

 How has God revealed Himself?